SPPS Competitive Bid Process

 Bid Award Notification

-The SPPS Purchasing Department will issue all official bid award notifications.
-Award notifications from any other department or staff member of the district may be incorrect information.
+The SPPS Purchasing & Contract Services Department will issue all official bid award notifications.
+Award notifications from any other department or staff member of the district may not provide correct information.

 The immunity of the owner shall not be a defense from the insurance carrier.
-The selected vendor will be required to supply an insurance certificate naming SPPS as an additional insured prior to the start of the project.
-All successful bidders will be required to submit a Certificate of Insurance after award.
+The selected vendor is required to supply an insurance certificate naming SPPS as an additional insured, prior to the start of the project.

 Bonding and Insurance Requirements for Contracted Services